How to manage pregnancy and back pain?

 • When should I see a doctor for back pain during pregnancy?

-• You should see a doctor if the pain is severe, persistent, or accompanied by other worrying symptoms.
+• You should consult a doctor if the pain is severe, persistent, or accompanied by other worrying symptoms.

 • Are prenatal support belts helpful for back pain?